tomcrick/IrreproducibleTopTips/ITT.md

 always be the danger of somebody else being able to do exactly the same as you.

-As an example of how much progress can be achieved via irreproducible research, we have used an automated theorem prover to obtain a wonderful demonstration of the most important theoretical question in Computer Science: does P=NP?
-What follows is a transcript from a virtual machine interaction with our prover.
+As an example of how much progress can be achieved via irreproducible research, the authors have used an automated theorem prover to obtain a wonderful demonstration of the most important theoretical question in Computer Science: does P=NP?
+What follows is a transcript from a virtual machine interaction with their prover.

 	vagrant@vagrant-ubuntu:~$ ./prove P=/=NP
   	  Attempting proof of: P=/=NP
       Proof successful.
 Statement is confirmed.
       11608 seconds required

-In case the reader is concerned that no proof was given, we continued:
+In case the reader is concerned that no proof was given, they provide additional information as an option to the prover:

     vagrant@vagrant-ubuntu:~$ ./prove P=/=NP --verbose
       Attempting proof of: P=/=NP